-3. Create a platform to share resources in order to share good practice within RE and collective worship.
-Add a Religious Education and Collective Worship box to the Addysg Môn HWB forum.
-Subject Advisor The box on the HWB website.
-Examples of good practice in it.
-Reduce the workload of teachers in planning for RE and collective worship work.
-Facilitate the creation of collective worship sessions for schools.
-Bank of good and excellent lessons is shared between teachers to raise the standard of RE teaching in schools. -- --- ----------------- --- -- --
+3. Create a Add a Religious Education and Subject Advisor The box on the Reduce the workload of platform to Collective Worship box to the HWB website. teachers in planning for RE share Addysg Môn HWB forum.
+Examples of good and collective worship work. resources in practice in it.
+Facilitate the creation of order to collective worship sessions share good for schools. practice Bank of good and excellent within RE lessons is shared between and collective teachers to raise the standard worship. of RE teaching in schools.